Outlier-Robust Sparse Estimation via Non-Convex Optimization: Simpler Analysis for Robust Mean Estimation via Gradient Descent

 \section{Simpler Analysis for Robust Mean Estimation via Gradient Descent}

 Our analysis in~Section~\ref{sec:sparse-mean} can be applied almost directly to general (non-sparse) robust mean estimation.
 We present the corresponding structural results and proofs in this section.
-In the objective function we will instead use the spectral norm $f(w) = \normtwo{\Sigma_w - I}$.
-We can obtain the main structural result of~\cite{ChengDGS20}, that any stationary point of $f(w)$ yields a good weight vector such that $\mu_w$ is close to the true mean $\mu$.
+As for the objective function, we will instead use the spectral norm $f(w) = \normtwo{\Sigma_w - I}$.
+We can obtain the main result of~\cite{ChengDGS20} (that natural non-convex formulations of robust mean estimation has no bad stationary points) and greatly simplify their analysis.

-The main advantages of our analysis include: (1) our structural result holds under broader distributional assumptions (e.g., subgaussian and bounded covariance distributions), (2) our analysis is considerably simpler, and (3) we can show that any $\gamma$-approximate stationary point $w$ suffices for a larger value of $\gamma$, and consequently, a good $w$ can be found faster.
+The main advantages of our analysis include: (1) our structural result holds under broader distributional assumptions (e.g., subgaussian and bounded covariance distributions), (2) our analysis is shorter and conceptually simpler, and (3) we show that any $\gamma$-approximate stationary point $w$ suffices for robust mean estimation for a larger value of $\gamma$, so a good $w$ can be found with fewer iterations.

-\begin{theorem} Fix $0 < \eps < 1/3$ and $\delta > \eps$.
+\begin{theorem} Fix $0 < \eps < \eps_0$ and $\delta > \eps$.
 Let $G^\star$ be a set of $n$ samples that is $(\eps,\delta)$-stable (as in Definition~\ref{def:stability}) with respect to a $d$-dimensional ground-truth distribution with unknown mean $\mu$.
 Let $S = (X_i)_{i=1}^n$ be an $\eps$-corrupted version of $G^\star$.
 Let $f(w) = \normtwo{\Sigma_w - I}$.
 Let $\gamma = O(n^{1/2} \delta^2 \eps^{-3/2})$.
 Then, for any $w \in \Delta_{n,\eps}$ that is a $\gamma$-stationary point of $f(w)$, we have $\normtwo{\mu_w - \mu} = O(\delta)$. \end{theorem}

 When the ground-truth distribution is a spherical Gaussian $\NN(\mu, I)$ as in~\cite{ChengDGS20}, our sample complexity $n = \tilde \Omega(d/\eps^2)$ and error guarantee $\delta = O(\eps\sqrt{\log(1/\eps)}$ both match those in prior works (which are optimal up to logarithmic factors).
 Moreover, our result (Theorem~\ref{thm:mean-struc}) states that any $\gamma$-stationary point suffices for $\gamma = O(n^{1/2} \delta^2 \eps^{-3/2}) = O(n^{1/2} \eps^{1/2} \log(1/\eps))$, which is $\sqrt{\eps n}$ times larger than the $\gamma = O(\log(1/\eps))$ in previous work~\cite{ChengDGS20}.